tedathitakis/Grade11ComputerScience/README.md

     -barely any teaching time
 90% self taught
-fastest and most demanding course I had during highschool Most of the code was orginally created in replit but moved to eclispse when recursion was to demanding for replit
+fastest and most demanding course I had during highschool Most of the code was orginally created in replit but moved to eclispse when recursion was too demanding for replit